 – Ebony Carter, MD, Assistant Professor

-Debbie Frank became the scientific editor for the Obstetrics and Gynecology Department at the Washington University School of Medicine in 2012.
+Debbie Frank became the Scientific Editor for the Obstetrics and Gynecology Department at the Washington University School of Medicine in 2012 and was promoted to Senior Scientific Editor in 2021.
 She helps faculty members, medical fellows, residents, post-doctoral fellows, and graduate students prepare research manuscripts and grant and fellowship proposals.
 In this work, Debbie’s primary goal is clear and concise communication of science, with an eye to highlighting the significance of the work.
 She takes tremendous satisfaction in helping investigators, especially trainees and assistant professors, succeed in their careers.

 Debbie received her bachelor’s degree in Biochemistry and Cell Biology from the University of California, San Diego, and her Ph.D. in Molecular and Cellular Biology from a joint program between the University of Washington and the Fred Hutchinson Cancer Research Center.
 Her dissertation, under the mentorship of Mark Roth, was on growth control in C. elegans and Drosophila.